 Doctors may prescribe antidepressants for the abdominal pain associated with IBS.
 This does not necessarily mean that you are depressed.
 Low doses of antidepressants are known to block signals of pain to the brain.

-For people with IBS diarrhea, doctors will likely recommend a low dose of a type of antidepressant called tricyclic antidepressants such as Pamelor, Elavil, and Tofranil.
+For people with IBS diarrhea, doctors will likely recommend a low dose of a tricyclic antidepressant such as Pamelor, Elavil, and Tofranil.
 These drugs don't cause diarrhea like some of the newer antidepressants, such as Celexa, Paxil, and Prozac.